-I this video, specialist nurse Charlotte Pålsson explains the underlying causes of the symptoms (choose English captions).
+I this video, specialist nurse Charlotte Pålsson explains the underlying causes of the symptoms (choose English subtitles).

 A weak diaphragm can be due to genetics, a change in diet, that food nowadays is often not chewed enough, sedentary work, low levels of physical activity, heavy lifting or pregnancy.